Fardaynation/GraphTheoryW10/README.md

 ---

 ## How to Use
-Enter these data in order:
+Enter within the following order:
-   * Number of nodes
+- Number of nodes
-   * Node names
+- Names for each nodes
-   * Number of edges
+- Number of edges
-   * Edge connections and weights (costs)
+- Connection of edges with vertices (with weight)

 ---